5 Top World Heritage Sites in India You Should Visit Once

 Best UNESCO World Heritage Sites in India

 As mentioned before, there are 35 different World Heritage Sites in India spread across the country.
 Well, if you could visit each one of them, then great.
-However, to make things easy for you, our team at Triplola has identified the best of the lot that can be easily covered in a single tour of India.
+However, to make things easy for you, I have identified the best of the lot that you can cover in a single tour of India.

 Let’s check out the list.